hkaanengin/Rest_API-Flask/README.md

 Each player has a unique identifier(uuid), username(display_name), country(country iso code) and score.
 You can create one/multiple players(s), have a look at player' profiles, update one/multiple player(s)' score and display the leaderboard either globally or country specificly by using the endpoints which are explained in detail below.

-For this project, I used FLASK to take care of creating the API services, SQLAlchemny to handle the database and Heroku as the cloud service to host my API.
+For this project, I used FLASK to take care of creating the API services, SQLAlchemy to handle the database and Heroku as the cloud service to host my API.

 ## Endpoints